Shreysm/Neural-Networks/README.md

 # Neural-Networks
 Implemented perceptron model, hebbian model, multi-layer neural networks and convolutional neural network using Tensorflow and Keras.

 This project is part of the Neural Networks coursework.
 It contains four parts.
+Each folder consists of code file and its corresponding test file.

 Language Used: Python 3.7

-Libraries used: Numpy, sklearn(cross_val_predict, cross_val_score, cross_val_predict, Kfold, train_test_split)
+Libraries used: Numpy, Tensorflow, Keras

+### Task1
+Implementing the perceptron model.

+### Task2
+Implementing different learning rules and use them to classify input vectors.
+Also, practising batch processing.

+### Task3
+Creating multilayer neural networks using Tensorflow.

+### Task4
+Creating sequential Convolutional Neural Networks(CNN).

+To run the test file,
+py.test --verbose <test_file>